Zehra-G/Zehra-G/README.md

 - 📫 How to reach me **zgundo25@colby.edu**

-- 👥 Connect with me on my [LinkedIn account](https://www.linkedin.com/in/zehragundogdu/)

 - ⚡ Fun fact **I love art, cats, coffee, sunny weather, mythology and the stars.**

 <h3 align="left">Connect with me:</h3>